Frequently Asked Questions – Externships

 I have been working for part of the semester and just realized that I could get academic credit for my work.
 How do I do that?
 You may or may not be able to pursue your externship for credit.
 Because an externship requires that you not only work at your field placement (while tracking the hours) but also do guided reflection in your course component, you may be able to pursue externship credit if you haven’t yet reached the add/drop date.
 If you’re beyond the add/drop date, it's unlikely that you'll be able to earn academic credit.
 If you'd still like to pursue academic credit, contact Professor Rowe the Director of the Externships Program.

 Do I have to do an externship for credit or can I just volunteer?
 Different placements have different requirements while some placements may require you to be an extern, others are more than happy to have volunteers.
 Check with the placement that you’re interested in.

 My externship’s start and end dates are different than the semester’s start/end.
 May I begin late or stay longer?
 You must complete the required number of hours for your placement between the start and end date of the semester.
 If you work more hours than are necessary to earn the credit for which you have registered, the hours above the number needed to earn academic credit can count as volunteer hours.

 I had a great externship this semester.
 I'd like to keep working at the placement again this semester.
 Can I?
 Just like you can't get credit for taking a class twice, you typically can't get credit for doing an externship twice.
 The exception to this is general rule is that you may be able to do a second semester at the same placement if you can demonstrate that you'll be getting a substantially different experience.
-Professor McAlpin, the Director of the Clinics and Externships Program, can help you navigate this process.
+Professor Rowe, the Director of the Externships Program, can help you navigate this process.